How to Rent Out Your House in Denver

 prospective tenant filling out a rental application

 Next, have the remaining batch of interested tenants fill out a rental application form.
 This will require them to provide their personal and financial information.
 Finally, conduct a vigorous screening process.
-This usually includes checking every prospective tenant’s credit, background, rental history, and employment details.
+This usually includes checking every prospective renter’s credit, background, rental history, and employment details.

 Know the Basics of the Colorado Landlord-Tenant Laws